-Social Distancing and Minimizing Exposure
+Physical Distancing and Minimizing Exposure

 Limiting face-to-face contact with others is the best way to reduce the spread of coronavirus disease 2019 (COVID-19).
-Social distancing, also called "physical distancing," means keeping space between yourself and other people outside of your home.
+Physical distancing means keeping space between yourself and other people outside of your home.

-☐ Schools are recommended to encourage social distancing through a variety of ways:
+□ Schools are recommended to encourage physical distancing through a variety of ways:

-- Provide social distancing floor/seating markings in waiting and reception areas. - Mark 6 feet of spacing to remind students and staff to always stay 6 feet apart in lines and at other times when they may congregate. - Provide marks on the floors of restrooms and locker rooms to indicate proper social distancing. - Limit nonessential visitors and activities involving external groups or organizations. - Have staff monitor arrival and dismissal to discourage congregating and ensure students go straight from a vehicle to their classrooms and vice-versa. - Discontinue the use of any self-service food or beverage distribution in the cafeteria (e.g. meals and/or snacks served at school should be individually packaged and served directly to students; milk or juice may be available separately and should also be served directly to students) As always, ensure the safety of children with food allergies. - Attempt to minimize opportunities for sustained exposure (cumulative total of 15 minutes or more within 6 feet or less from others) by ensuring sufficient social distancing in school facilities and on school transportation vehicles.
-This may include: - Decreasing class sizes. - Providing age-appropriate visual and verbal reminders to staff and students to stay 6 feet away from each other. - Placing barriers such as plexiglass at reception desks. - Arranging desks 6 feet apart. - Designating hallways, exits and entry doors to be one-way to reduce the likelihood of staff and students meeting face to face.

-- Ensuring students and staff groupings are as static as possible by having the same group of students stay with the same staff (all day for young children, and as much as possible for older children). - Discontinuing activities in which large groups of people are together such as cafeteria dining, assemblies, field trips and having multiple classes out for recess at the same time and place.
+- Within elementary school classrooms physical distance between students should be at least 3 feet. - Within middle and high school classrooms, physical distance between students should be at least 3 feet unless community transmission is high (i.e., ≥100 cases/100,000 in the past 7 days).
+In areas of high transmission distance of 6 feet should be maintained. - Six feet of distance should be maintained for the following: - o Between adults and between adults and students - When masks cannot be worn (e.g., eating and drinking) - During activities of increased exhalation (e.g., singing, shouting, band, sports, or exercise) - o In common areas - Provide physical distancing floor/seating markings in waiting and reception areas. - Mark 6 feet of spacing to remind students and staff to always stay 6 feet apart in lines and at other times when they may congregate. - Provide marks on the floors of restrooms and locker rooms to indicate proper physical distancing. - Limit nonessential visitors and activities involving external groups or organizations. - Have staff monitor arrival and dismissal to discourage congregating and ensure students go straight from a vehicle to their classrooms and vice-versa. - Discontinue the use of any self-service food or beverage distribution in the cafeteria (e.g. meals and/or snacks served at school should be individually packaged and served directly to students; milk or juice may be available separately and should also be served directly to students) As always, ensure the safety of children with food allergies. - Attempt to minimize opportunities for sustained exposure (cumulative total of 15 minutes or more within 6 feet or less from others) by ensuring sufficient physical distancing in school facilities and on school transportation vehicles.
+This may include: - Decreasing class sizes - Providing age-appropriate visual and verbal reminders to staff and students to stay 6 feet away from each other - Arranging desks 3 feet or more apart in classrooms - Designating hallways, exits, and entry doors to be one-way to reduce the likelihood of staff and students meeting face to face - Ensuring students and staff groupings are as static as possible by having the same group of students stay with the same staff (all day for young children, and as much as possible for older children) - Discontinuing activities in which large groups of people are together such as cafeteria dining, assemblies, field trips, and having multiple classes out for recess in the same time and place.
 Some activities such as assemblies and field trips could be done virtually from classrooms.